JessicaGarson/MachineLearningFridays/gettingstarted/PythonData.md

 Download and install as appropriate for your system.

-I use Python 2.7x (rather than 3.x) personally because there seems to be a greater communuity around
+I use Python 2.7x (rather than 3.x) personally because there seems to be a greater communuity around it.